BennyTMT/LLMsForTimeSeries/README.md

 ## PAttn:
-     bash ./scripts/simple/ETTh_simple.sh (for ETTh)
+     cd ./PAttn

-     bash ./scripts/simple/ETTm_simple.sh (for ETTm)
+     bash ./scripts/ETTh.sh (for ETTh1 & ETTh2)

-### simple methods, other dataset, for example Weather
+     bash ./scripts/ETTm.sh (for ETTm1 & ETTm2)

-     bash ./scripts/simple/weather.sh
+     bash ./scripts/weather.sh (for Weather)

-####  Note that, the method and in script, "multi_patch_attn", means "PAttn".
-And the mehtod name, "multi_linr_trsf", means "LTrsf"
+#### For other datasets, Please change the script name in above command.

 ## Ablations